apache/pekko/docs/src/main/paradox/persistence.md

 ## Module info

-To use Akka Persistence, you must add the following dependency in your project:
+To use Pekko Persistence, you must add the following dependency in your project:

 @@dependency[sbt,Maven,Gradle] {
   bomGroup=org.apache.pekko bomArtifact=pekko-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion